Louis Receveur

 Claude-Francois Joseph Louis Receveur O.F.M.
 Conv., (1757 – 17 February 1788) was a French friar priest, naturalist and astronomer who sailed with Jean-François de Galaup, comte de La Pérouse.

 Receveur was also considered a skilled botanist, geologist, chemist, meteorologist, and philologist and has been described as being as close as one could get to being an ecologist in the 18th century.

 Early life

 Ministry and Expedition

 Since the Conventual Franciscans encourages its members to pursue service to society, 'Père Laurent Receveur', embraced scientific studies and also undertook a number of missions for the French navy between 1776 and 1780.
 Then in 1785, when La Perouse was appointed by Louis XVI and his minister of marine, the Marquis de Castries, to lead an expedition around the world.
 Receveur was one of two priests on the expedition and was stationed aboard the ship L'Astrolabe; the other was Jean-André Mongez.

 At some stage during December 1787 or January 1788, the La Perouse expedition arrived at Tutuila in the Samoan Islands.
-Those who made land-fall came into conflict with the local indigenous people.
+Those who made land-fall came into conflict with the local indigenous people at Aʻasu.
 Receveur was gravely injured, receiving what was described as a “violent contusion of the eye”.